 Several scientific studies* indicate that years of exposure to the sun without eye protection can seriously damage a person’s eye, potentially contributing to cataracts and macular degeneration.
-A lesser known, but more immediate, risk is that of sunburnt eyes.
-People with light colored eyes are more at risk for this condition.
+A lesser-known, but more immediate, the risk is that of sunburnt eyes.
+People with light-colored eyes are more at risk for this condition.

-“It’s really important for people to remember to wear their sunglasses during the summer, even if its cloudy, ” says Dr. Harry Koster, Medical Director of NY Vision Group.
-“Maybe a little redness from a sunburn on the arm doesn’t seem like a big deal, but the skin of your cornea is extremely thin and is far more sensitive.”
+“It’s really important for people to remember to wear their sunglasses during the summer, even if it is cloudy, ” says Dr. Harry Koster, Medical Director of NY Vision Group.
+“Maybe a little redness from sunburn on the arm doesn’t seem like a big deal, but the skin of your cornea is extremely thin and is far more sensitive.”

 *As cited in the AAO’s 6/03/13 release, “Overexposure to Sun’s Rays Can Cause Painful, Temporary Blindness.”